-in the City of Richmond
+the City of Richmond.

 - Investigating suspected abuse or cruelty to animals

-- Injured/Dangerous animals
+- Abandoned animals

-- Livestock issues
+- Livestock and poultry issues

-that present a problem to the community
+- Various other animal related situations that present a problem to the community

 Cruelty to Animals:

-Cruelty comes in many forms such as an animal not having food, water or shelter
+Cruelty to animals is a serious offense.
+Cruelty comes in many forms, such as an animal not having food/water/shelter,

 get more information if needed.
 You can remain anonymous if you wish, but it's important you provide as much information